aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

 15. In the upper right of the page, *Click* **Run pipeline** (button)

-16. On the ‘Run pipeline page’, Change the variable “NEXTVERSION” to **1.0.0** (overwrite ‘increment-existing-image-version’)
+16. On the ‘Run pipeline page’, Change the value of the variable “NEXTVERSION” to **1.0.0** (replace the text ‘increment-existing-image-version’)

 17. *Click* **Run pipeline** (button)